WordPress/gutenberg/CONTRIBUTING.md

 # Contributing

 Thank you for thinking about contributing to WordPress' Gutenberg project!
 If you're unsure of anything, know that you're 💯 welcome to submit an issue or pull request on any topic.
-The worst that can happen is that you'll be politely directed to the best location to ask your question, or to change something in your pull request.
-We appreciate any sort of contribution, and don't want a wall of rules to get in the way of that.
+The worst that can happen is that you'll be politely directed to the best location to ask your question or to change something in your pull request.
+We appreciate any sort of contribution and don't want a wall of rules to get in the way of that.

 As with all WordPress projects, we want to ensure a welcoming environment for everyone.
 With that in mind, all contributors are expected to follow our [Code of Conduct](CODE_OF_CONDUCT.md).